-Methods: The methodology used to produce this 2009 update included a Pub Med search using search fields established by the Committee: 1) asthma, All Fields, All ages, only items with abstracts, Clinical Trial, Human, sorted by Authors; and 2) asthma AND systematic, All fields, ALL ages, only items with abstracts, Human, sorted by author.
-In addition, publications in peer review journals not captured by Pub Med could be submitted to individual members of the Committee providing an abstract and the full paper were submitted in (or translated into) English.
+Process: To produce the updated documents a Pub Med search is done using search fields established by the Committee: 1) asthma, All Fields, All ages, only items with abstracts, Clinical Trial, Human, sorted by Authors; and 2) asthma AND systematic, All fields, ALL ages, only items with abstracts, Human, sorted by author.
+The first search includes publications for July 1-December 30 for review by the Committee during the ATS meeting.
+The second search includes publications for January 1 - June 30 for review by the Committee during the ERS meeting.
+(Publications that appear after June 30 are considered in the first phase of the following year.)
+To ensure publications in peer review journals not captured by this search methodology are not missed, the respiratory community is invited to submit papers to the Chair, GINA Science Committee, providing an abstract and the full paper are submitted in (or translated into) English.

-All members of the Committee received a summary of citations and all abstracts.
-Each abstract was assigned to at least two Committee members, although all members were offered the opportunity to provide an opinion on any abstract.
-Members evaluated the abstract or, up to her/his judgment, the full publication, by answering specific written questions from a short questionnaire, and to indicate if the scientific data presented impacted on recommendations in the GINA report.
-If so, the member was asked to specifically identify modifications that should be made.
-The entire GINA Science Committee met twice yearly to discuss each publication that was felt would have an impact on asthma management and prevention by at least 1 member of the Committee, and to reach a consensus on the changes in the report.
-In the absence of consensus disagreements were decided by an open vote of the full committee.
+All members of the Committee receive a summary of citations and all abstracts.
+Each abstract is assigned to at least two Committee members, although all members are offered the opportunity to provide an opinion on all abstracts.
+Members evaluate the abstract or, up to her/his judgment, the full publication, and answer four specific written questions from a short questionnaire, and to indicate if the scientific data presented impacts on recommendations in the GINA report.
+If so, the member is asked to specifically identify modifications that should be made.